AndrewSGould/smashdownbros/roadmap.md

 * To win, you need to win on each character in a line - 5 down, 5 across, or 5 diagonal

 * Should center space be free?
 Or random?
 If random, When choosing middle/random, you select the random slot every time

+## Version 4 - Pick, Ban, Dodge

+* Picks: Configure 0 - X picks, allowing each player to secure characters they want to play.
+0 for pure random

+* Bans: Configure 0 - X bans, allowing each player to ban out opponent's strong characters.
+0 for no bans

+* Dodges: Configure 0 - X dodges, allowing a player chances to 'dodge' a character that was randomly drawn.
+It will be possible for the dodged character to be rolled again.
+0 for no dodges

 ## Version 5 - Multiplayer